valdergallo/django-choices-flow/docs/intro/index.rst

 Overview
 ========

     Meta Choice with simple flow and rules

 Motivation
 ----------

     We need one easy way to validate alot choices flow with Django.
     Sort of one status machine that can validate status for diferentes Models in diferentes APPs with diferents Flow.

     Some workflow program work with XML to create flow.
-XML is one another easy way, but i don't like the ideia to create XMLs and read this XMLs i like something with one big performance, because we have alot users.
+    XML is one another easy way, but I don't like the ideia to create and read XMLs.
+    We need something with more performance, we have alot users.